papay0/1DXOR/README.md

 Use it
 ------

-Go to http://0.0.0.0:4000/, type a sentence into the search bar and enjoy the result.
+Go to http://0.0.0.0:4000/, type a sentence into the search bar, select the way you want to search (normal, IDF) and enjoy the result.
-(Document with the maximum of words from the input search comes first)

 MongoDB
 -------